We receive referrals from concerned family members and friends or from other organisations that we work with.

 - a number of interviews with the client and getting to know them better and interviewing them over time

-- interview the carers and relatives living with the client
+- interview the carers and relatives for background information and medical history

-- listing current concerns from the client and those who know them well
+- listing current concerns and symptoms from the client and those who know them well

 This may take several home visits or telephone calls or Skype video calls.
-Valuable information is passed on to specialists who may use it in their diagnosis procedures.
+Valuable information is passed on to specialists who may use it during the diagnosis.

-Where assessment results indicate the possibility of dementia, we offer clients the option to go for a formal diagnosis by specialists.
+Where assessment results indicate the possibility of dementia, we offer clients an option for a formal diagnosis by specialists.
 We refer them to the clinic for preliminary tests and then to hospital to be examined by specialists.

-At the hospital, the client will receive more intense investigations:
+At the hospital, the client will receive more intense investigations such as: